On the Todd Class of the Permutohedral variety: Preliminaries and notation.

-\begin{rem} By Equation \eqref{eq:sqfree} an expression of the form \eqref{eq:tdexpression} can be obtained by finding a \emph{square-free} representation in $A_d$. \end{rem} Our interest in such expression lies in the following theorem originally atributted to Danilov already mentioned in the introduction.
+We call such an expression a \textbf{square-free expression for the Todd class $\td(X_d)$ of $X_d$}. \begin{rem} By Equation \eqref{eq:sqfree} an expression of the form \eqref{eq:tdexpression} can be obtained by finding a \emph{square-free} representation in $A_d$. \end{rem} Our interest in such an expression lies in the following theorem originally attributed to Danilov which is already mentioned in \S \ref{subsec:toddintro}.
 Here we only state it in the particular case of braid fans.

 \begin{thm}[Section 5 in \cite{fulton}] Let $P$ be a $d$-dimensional lattice generalized permutohedron with normal fan $\Sigma_d$.
-For any expression as in Equation \eqref{eq:tdexpression}, we have that
+Suppose $r_d$ is a function defined on $\CC_{d+1}$ such that Equation \eqref{eq:tdexpression} holds.
+Using the one-to-one correspondence between chains in $\CC_{d+1}$ and cones in $\Sigma_d$ described in Lemma \ref{lem:1-1}, we can consider $r_d$ to be a function on braid cones by letting